AndyH24/group4repo/index.md

 The evaluation metrics below will allow for players of the simulation to understand whether a conflict can or cannot have a UN peacekeeping mission deployed.
 The evaluation metrics below are taken directly from the United Nations website as they provide criteria and steps that need to be followed for a United Nations peacekeeping mission and therefore peacekeepers to be deployed.
 1. What is the conflict?
-a.
-Does the conflict fall into at least one of the 4 mandates that UN Peacekeeping missions aim to ensure:
+2. Does the conflict fall into at least one of the 4 mandates that UN Peacekeeping missions aim to ensure:
-Deploy to prevent the outbreak of conflict or the spill-over of conflict across borders;
+- Deploy to prevent the outbreak of conflict or the spill-over of conflict across borders;
-Stabilize conflict situations after a ceasefire, to create an environment for the parties to reach a lasting peace agreement;
+- Stabilize conflict situations after a ceasefire, to create an environment for the parties to reach a lasting peace agreement;
-Assist in implementing comprehensive peace agreements;
+- Assist in implementing comprehensive peace agreements;
-Lead states or territories through a transition to stable government, based on democratic principles, good governance and economic development
+- Lead states or territories through a transition to stable government, based on democratic principles, good governance and economic development
 Initial consultation
 As a conflict develops, worsens, or approaches resolution, the UN is frequently involved in a number of consultations to determine the best response by the international community.
 These consultations would likely involve:
 All relevant United Nations actors